General

 What is right entitlement?

-A Right Entitlement (RE) is issued by a company to its existing shareholders, giving them the right to buy additional shares at a predetermined price.
-These entitlements are allocated based on the number of shares held as of the record date and can ...
+A Right Entitlement (RE) is a temporary security issued to existing shareholders, giving them the right to buy additional shares at a discounted price as part of a rights issue.
+REs are credited to your Demat account based on your shareholding as of ...

 What is GTT?
 Can I place a GTT order in FYERS?